gaetansels/windows-server-nerdnest-lab-1/documentation.md

 Follow the best practices until the check, where you might encounter an error, like in the example below :

 ![something](win_lab1_p6.png)

+.test isn't used on the internet, which might cause issues, but we use it because this is a lab, and to avoid issues.
+So this domain can't be accessed from the outside, which was the point of a lab.